 We use a Right to Work app across our business to undertake right to work checks.
-The app has robust security measures in place, including facial recognition and the reading of biometric data, which ensures a more robust recruitment and TUPE transfer process, in line with our obligations in respect of the Immigration.
-Asylum and Nationality Act 2006.
+The app has robust security measures in place, including facial recognition and the reading of biometric data, which ensures a more robust recruitment and TUPE transfer process, in line with our obligations in respect of the Immigration, Asylum and Nationality Act 2006.

 Employees are not permitted to have their salary paid to a third-party bank account.
 This means that any new starters are required to provide the details of their own named bank account (either individual or joint account) in order to be paid.
-This not only reduces the opportunity for fraud in our business, but also ensures employees are paid directly for the hours they work.
+Only in exceptional circumstances and with the authorisation of the Board of Management will we allow transferring employees to have their salary paid into a bank account not in their name.
+This not only reduces the opportunity for fraud in our business, but also ensures that employees are paid directly for the hours they work.

-Leadec gives its employees fair pay and provides fair working conditions in compliance with all statutory requirements.
-We therefore also reject all forms of forced labour and We use only specified and approved employment agencies to support our operations with temporary labour.
+We use only specified and approved employment agencies to support our operations with temporary labour.
 Our Procurement Department verifies the practices of any new agency we use, before accepting workers from that agency.

 All new salaried employees receive an awareness guide as part of their onboarding into Leadec, detailing the principles of the Modern Slavery Act 2015, the potential warning signs and indicators, how to escalate any concerns and the external support available, including the Modern Slavery Helpline.
+In 2025, we will introduce a new online learning module on the topic of modern slavery, which all new starters will be required to pass.